rikosintie/Discovery/docs/SECURITY.md

 ----------------------------------------------------------------

-The Network Discovery community (Hubbard) has adopted this security disclosures and response policy to ensure we responsibly handle critical issues.
+The Network Discovery project community (Hubbard) has adopted this security disclosures and response policy to ensure we responsibly handle critical issues.

 ## Reporting a Vulnerability

 ### When you should?

-- You think you discovered a potential security vulnerability in Pterodactyl.
+- You think you discovered a potential security vulnerability in one of the scripts.
-- You are unsure how a vulnerability affects Pterodactyl.
+- You are unsure how a vulnerability affects project.
-- You think you discovered a vulnerability in another project that Pterodactyl depends on.
+- You think you discovered a vulnerability in another project that a script depends on.
 For projects with their own vulnerability reporting and disclosure process, please report it directly there.

 ### When you should not?